-The administrator of the Fund, Mutual Shareholder Services, LLC is responsible for calculating the net asset value of each Limited Partner's capital account.
-To determine the net asset value of a capital account the administrator takes the following steps: first, the administrator takes the Limited Partner's initial capital contribution amount and divides it by the net asset value of one "share" of the Fund to determine the number of shares owned by the Limited Partner.
-To determine the value of the Limited Partner's capital account as of any date, the updated net asset value of a Fund "share" is multiplied by the number of "shares" the Limited Partner owns.
-The number of "shares" a Limited Partner owns will be adjusted for additional capital contributions and withdrawals.
-It should be noted that the use of "shares" by the administrator is simply an accounting device and the Fund will not be issuing actual "shares" to Limited Partners.
+The transfer agent of the Fund, Mutual Shareholder Services, LLC is responsible for calculating the net asset value of each Units and each Limited Partner's capital account.
+To determine the net asset value of a capital account the transfer agent takes the following steps: first, the transfer agent takes the Limited Partner's initial capital contribution amount and divides it by the net asset value of one Unit either Class A. Class C, or Class I Unit as applicable, to determine the number of Units owned by the Limited Partner.
+To determine the value of the Limited Partner's capital account as of any date, the updated net asset value of a Class A. Class C, or Class I Unit, as applicable, is multiplied by the number of Units the Limited Partner owns.
+The number of Units a Limited Partner owns will be adjusted for additional capital contributions and withdrawals.